bliporbreach/bliporbreach.github.io/_drafts/2021-9-4-Hello-World.md

 LC: Log Collection<br>
 LR: Log Retention<br>

-It's quite clear that SIEM and XDR have a great amount of overlap.
+A quick glance at the table above shows that SIEM and XDR do in fact have a great amount of overlap.
 Does that make XDR and SIEM the same?
 No, at least not yet.
 Even though the two categories are very similar, XDR is still closer to the endpoint since it has its roots in EPP and EDR technology.
 If you look at the brochures and marketing information of XDR products, almost all of them have a mature antivirus/EDR component, but integrate with only a handful of infrastructure and cloud platforms.
-That's nothing compared to th plethora of integration modules offered by the likes of Splunk, Qradar, and Elastic.
-That being said, can you really blame them for having a dream?
-Or can you blame them for coming up with a new name that is sexier than SIEM, a term that has sadly become equivant to "complex" and "costly"?
-I wouldn't.
-But do you think a company an EPP company can build a parser like Logstash and a platform that can scale to thousands of nodes, terabytes of data, and be able to run a search for an IOC in your Apache logs going back a year and tell you if you were ever hit by a zeroday webshell attack that's been just discovered?
+That's nothing compared to the plethora of integration modules offered by the likes of Splunk, Qradar, and Elastic.

+That being said, can you really blame EDR vendors for having a dream?
+Can you blame them for coming up with a new name that is sexier than SIEM, a term that has sadly become synonymous to "complex" and "costly"?
+Probably not.
+But do you think a company an EPP company can build a parser like Logstash and a platform that can scale to thousands of nodes, store terabytes of data, and be able to run a search for an IOC in your Apache logs going back a year and tell you if you were ever hit by a zeroday webshell attack that's been just discovered?
 Or can it parse your multiline custom application log that's not JSON or CSV or CEF, and uses a weird timestamp?
 I doubt it.

-This is also true for the SIEM vendors; they have also been trying to push into the Endpoint market.
+SIEM vendors have been busy too!
+They have also been trying to push into the Endpoint market.
 A prime example of this is Elastic.
-They started with detect-only Beats for things like logs, processes, and network connections, but have recently entered the endpoint protection market by acquiring EndGame to release Elastic Agent.
+They started with detect-only Beats for things like logs, processes, and network connections, but have recently entered the endpoint protection market by acquiring EndGame to release Elastic Agent [9].
 But would a SIEM vendor be able to detect a hypervisor rootkit or something that has injected itself into your MBR or UEFI partition?
 Maybe, who knows!

 ![SIEM vs. XDR](../images/siem_vs_xdr.jpg)

+For me, the takeaway from this research was that the question whether XDR is a marketing play or a unique category in cybersecurity toolset is irrelevant at this point.
+It is being quickly adopted by the industry as the new sexy thing, regardless of all the overlaps with SIEM technology.
+I have even seen it being used by SIEM vendors recently in their marketing material.
+So the term XDR is here to stay, and it could possibly replace SIEM in the future.
+What remains to be seen is whether the vendors can deliver on their promise of painless integration, low noise, better correlation, and more accurate ML jobs.